 • April 1, 1961 – APF Final Report – shows how APF research was used to lobby against air pollution regulations also full of industry talking points eg hysterical air pollution compaigners, economic cost/benefit arguments ,more research necessary, no controls on stationary sources … etc

-This report also contains the full list of CONTRIBUTORS TO AIR POLLUTION FOUNDATION(Numbers in parentheses refer to number of years contribution was made) – who’s who of powerful US corporations e.g. WOGA but also, DuPont, Ethyl Corp Fluor Corp, Lockheed, Bank of America, United Air Lines, Union Carbide, U.S. Steel etc
+This report also contains the full list of CONTRIBUTORS TO AIR POLLUTION FOUNDATION(The nuumbers in parentheses refer to the number of years a contribution was made).
+It is a veritable ‘who’s who’ of powerful U.S. corporations e.g. WOGA members but also, DuPont, Ethyl Corp Fluor Corp, Lockheed, Bank of America, United Air Lines, Union Carbide, U.S. Steel etc

 • November 13, 1961: Report of API Advisory Committee to API Air and Water Conservation Committee – “defensive data” mentions that Air Pollution Foundation will disband.